chsWeb/where-to-eat/README.md

 ### Bugs
 1. Focus on user name input is causing zoom, implement meta zoom fix
+2. On mobile, the share button hijacks the keyboard and displays a share sheet.
+Just copy and show a toast.

 ### Enhancements
 1. Allow users to add new places to eat.